xpwu95/SPBL_Pytorch/README.md

 ```

 ### Prepare Data
-It is recommended to symlink the datasets root to `mmdetection/data`.
+It is recommended to symlink the datasets root to `spbl/data`.
 ```
 ln -s $YOUR_DATA_ROOT data
 ```
 The directories should be arranged like this:
 ```
-GHM_detection
+SPBL_Pytorch
-├──	mmdetection
+├──	spbl
 |	├── mmdet
 |	├── tools
 |	├── configs